Local VCN Peering using Local Peering Gateways

 PEERING

 A peering is a single peering relationship between two VCNs.
-Example: If VCN-1 peers with three other VCNs, then there are three peerings.
+Example: If VCN-1 peers with three other VCNs, there are three peerings.
 The local part of local peering indicates that the VCNs are in the same region.
-A given VCN can have a maximum of 10 local peerings at a time.
+A specific VCN can have a maximum of 10 local peerings at a time.

 Caution